scottcao2002/Disease-Analysis/README.md

 myPCA.m

 # Part 2: Spatial SIR Model
 Part 2 of the project deals with modelling how a disease spreads through a population.
 This is done by solving the spatial SIR model using the 4th order Runge-Kutta method.
 The model will be simulated on a 50x75 grid.
+The initial data for this grid is found in initialValues.mat.
 The main script for this part is named MainScriptDiseaseSimulation.m.
 When this script is run, a few figures are outputted.
 The first 3 figures show graphs of the SIR values for grid coordinates at (1, 1), (5, 18), and (30, 70).
 Also, it will output a simulation for how the disease spreads through the population.
 The link to this simulation is here: https://www.youtube.com/watch?v=2DD_D0hONIo

 The following files need to be downloaded in order for the main script to be run correctly: